maw501/maw501.github.io/project_edx_ML/_posts/2018-10-16-columbiaX-ML-week4.md

 ##### Introduction

-The Bayes classifier is a theoretical construct that permits examination of what an optimal classifier might look like.
+The Bayes classifier is a theoretical classifier that permits examination of what an optimal classifier might look like.
 Perhaps unsurprisingly, for a theoretically optimal classifier, we practically cannot use it as the assumptions it makes (knowledge of $\mathcal{P}$) do not hold in reality.

-Nevertheless, that the Bayes classifier shows that with knowledge of $\mathcal{P}$ the optimal decision to minimise the expected prediction error is to assign an example to the class with the highest posterior probability has important consequences.
+Nevertheless, that the Bayes classifier shows that with knowledge of $\mathcal{P}$ the optimal decision to minimise the expected prediction error is to simply assign an example to the class with the highest posterior probability has important consequences.
+In particular, it provides justification for the effort in machine learning that is put into finding ways to estimate the class posterior probabilities in order to try to approximate this unattainable gold standard.

-The Bayes classifier is a very simple classifier that simply assigns each observation to the most likely class as given by the class posterior probability and produces the lowest possible test error rate, called the Bayes error rate.
+Given $\mathcal{P}$, the Bayes classifier is a very simple classifier that produces the lowest possible test error rate, called the Bayes error rate.

-Consequently much effort in machine learning is put into finding ways to estimate the class posterior probabilities in order to try to approximate this unattainable gold standard.

 ##### Statement of the Bayes classifier